 New solution uses predictive data analytics and machine learning to speed up passage for low- or no-threat passengers and cargo

-Leveraging technology and expertise from Unisys' more than 15 years of helping to protect borders around the world, the solution uses advanced targeting algorithms to continuously ingest and analyze high volumes of data from multiple sources and to flag potential threats in near real time.
+Leveraging technology and expertise from Unisys' more than 15 years of helping to protect borders around the world, the solution uses advanced targeting algorithms to continuously ingest and analyse high volumes of data from multiple sources and to flag potential threats in near real time.
 For travelers crossing borders, LineSight assesses risk from the initial intent to travel and refines that risk assessment as more information becomes available – beginning with a traveler's visa application to travel, reservation, ticket purchase, seat selection, check-in and arrival.
 Similarly, LineSight provides the most current risk assessment capabilities to enable effective early intervention related to cargo shipments.

 "Many legacy border security solutions identify potentially risky travelers and cargo based on previously known threats – which is kind of like driving a car and only using your rear view mirror," said Mark Forman, global head of Unisys Public Sector.
 "And due to the overwhelming amount of data that has to be reviewed, as well as limited budgets and resources in governments, these old solutions can't keep up.
 LineSight allows border agents around the world to more effectively accelerate movement of passengers and cargo without compromising safety.
 The result is faster and better-informed border clearance and a safer process for us all."

 Keeping Things Moving, Improving Accuracy Over Time